-The Irrigation Calibration method for drip and microirrigation systems assesses the mean depth of water being applied to individual irrigation stations.
-It is based on measurement of flow from selected emitters and calculation of whole station Crop Applied Depth, Soil Applied Depth in the wetted area and Emission Uniformity.
+The Irrigation Calibration method for drip and micro-irrigation systems assesses the mean depth of water being applied to individual irrigation stations (also called Zone or Block valves).
+It is based on measurement of flow from selected emitters and calculation of whole station Crop Applied Depth, Soil Applied Depth in the wetted area and Emitter Uniformity.

-This allows the manager to determine the maximum depth that can be applied without causing drainage, the time required to apply the target depth, and whether the system is applying water evenly across the irrigation station.
+This allows the system manager to confirm the system Is applying the expected target depth as per the design , and whether the system is applying water evenly across the irrigation station.

-By repeating the process in each irrigation station, a plan to apply target depths in each station across the whole property can be determined.
+By repeating the process in different irrigation stations, an assessment can be made of the ability of the system to meet the design intentions to apply targeted depths in each station across the whole property.